grame-cncm/faustdoc/src/manual/quick-start.md

 process = no.noise <: filter+filter;
 ```

-Keep in mind that splitting a signal doesn't mean that its energy get spread in each copy, for example, in the expression:
+Keep in mind that splitting a signal doesn't mean that its energy gets spread in each copy, for example, in the expression:

 <!-- faust-run -->
 ```